 Design : Sam van Gurp

-Through several layers of caps the light gets dimmed as more caps slide over each other.
-Each cap gives a different light intensity.
-They are pulled apart like an exploded-view drawing.
+As Cumulus has several lampshades, the light is easily dimmable by layering the various shades.
+Each lampshade gives a different light intensity.
+They can be pulled apart like an exploded-view drawing.

-In this variant, the light is like a jack in the box.
-When the light is covered, only a weak beam of light.
-As if you're moving it down it will generate instant light.
+In this edition, the light is like a jack in the box.
+When the light is covered, only a weak beam of light shines through.
+When the light source is moved downwards, the light becomes brighter.

-By a reflecting shade the light, depending on the position of the light bulb to the cover, is reflected at the top or bottom.
+By means of a reflecting lampshade, the light is reflected.
+Depending on the position of the light bulb to the cover, the light is reflected at the top or bottom.